-Most of us are used to regular maintenance schedules to keep our cars in tip-top condition.
-We know that the oil has to be changed along with oil filters and air filters.
-Periodic tune ups replace items like spark plugs, wires and other parts that wear out over time.
+Most of us know that regular maintenance keeps our cars in tip-top condition.
+We change the oil, oil filters and air filters.
+Periodic tune ups replace items like spark plugs, spark plug wires, and other parts that wear out over time.
 Car manufacturers specify specific maintenance intervals for almost every aspect of an automobile.

-The engines that operate generators also require maintenance on regular schedule.
+Generator engines also require maintenance on regular schedule.
 Manufacturers specify the interval schedule for most items in hours.
 Some items require annual or semiannual maintenance.
-Just like an automobile, on-time maintenance for a standby generator or portable generator is necessary to keep your generator ready for the next power emergency or weekend camping trip.
+Just like an automobile, on-time maintenance for a standby generator or portable generator contributes to longevity and keeps your generator ready for the next power emergency or weekend camping trip.

 Read your owners manual for specifics on performing maintenance on your generator.

-Safety First: Always disconnect electrical loads (anything currently using power) from the generator and turn it off.
+Safety First: Always disconnect electrical loads (anything currently using power) from the generator before you turn it off.
 Never try to perform maintenance with a load connected or while the generator is running.
 Ensure the generator cannot start and will not attempt to start while you perform maintenance.
 On a standby, this often requires the removal of a fuse.

 Check the oil level on standby generators every 24 hours of use, or once a month when not using the generator.
 On portables, check whenever you add fuel to the unit.
 If the oil level is below the full mark on the dipstick, add just enough oil bring the level up to the full mark, but don’t overfill.